US Bond Market Volatility: Examining the Rise in Treasury Yields and its Impact on Financial Stability

 US: financial condition indicators

 To date, however, there has been no major financial crisis.
-We could have expected worse given the scale of the rate shock.
+We might have expected worse given the scale of the rate shock.
 Earlier this year, the collapse of a few banks was certainly a serious warning, but calm quickly returned.
 Overall, the banking sector appeared better capitalized and more resilient than before 2008.
 Looking at the past, the indicators summarizing financial conditions are at a normal level, but this does not give any predictive signal.
 This is why the Fed has developed a new index aimed at measuring the impact of financial conditions on business conditions.
 In 2020 and 2021, the impact was positive.
 Since the start of 2022, it has become negative and has hardened further in recent months.
 The extraordinary figures for real GDP growth in Q3 2023 seem to refute this observation but we can also think that they occasionally exaggerate the strength of the US economy.
 In these future decisions, the Fed will not be able to ignore the risks weighing on financial stability, even if price stability, namely inflation returning to 2%, has not yet been completely restored.

 US: GDP and components, annualized q/q variation